programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 # Setup

-## Lesson Files

-Download this compressed [folder](../assets/extracting-illustrated-pages/lesson-files.zip) that contains two Jupyter notebooks, one for each of the digital libraries from which we will be downloading pages.
-The folder also contains a sample JSON metadata file describing a HathiTrust collection.
-Unzip and check that the following files are present: `554050894-1535834127.json`, `hathitrust.ipynb`, `internetarchive.ipynb`.

 ## Dependencies

 More experienced readers may wish to simply install the dependencies and run the notebooks in their environment of choice.
 Further information on my own Miniconda setup (and some Windows/*nix differences) is provided.